 - ID documents of other people dependent on family income (certified copies)

-- A motivational letter including; what motivates you studying towards your chosen field, why you believe you should be awarded the bursary (max 1000 words, in your own handwriting on a separate piece of paper) (read our tips on how to write a motivational letter for your bursary application)
+- A motivational letter including: what motivates you studying towards your chosen field, why you believe you should be awarded the bursary (maximum 1 000 words, in your own handwriting on a separate piece of paper) (read our tips on how to write a motivational letter for your bursary application)

 West Coast District Municipality